yudjinn/yudjinn/README.md

 ## I'm a developer that wants to see the world become 'smart' and intuitive.

-- 🔭 I’m currently heading [onefit 💪][onefit] as well as some embedded smart home systems using [esphome][esphome]
-- 🌱 I’m currently learning ... everything!
-My main foci are Python, React, and Rust 😄
+- 🔭 I'm currently working as a Lead Software Engineer in a data-heavy ETL system!
+- 🌱 I'm actively contributing to OSS and enjoying the community.
-- 🥅 2020 Goals:
+- 🥅 2022 Goals:
-  - Secure a position! 🏢
   - Contribute to more Open Source!
-  - Survive Quarantine 😅
+  - Continue to grow my development capabilities
 - 💬 Ask me about my history as a Chemical Engineer
 - ⚡ Fun fact: I was published during my undergrad for work that had little to do with my major!